Lucas is the owner of the Surf Ranch Hotels & Resorts and is featured in the Hotel Brothers documentary.

 The answer is a lot longer than I have time to sit around and tell everyone I meet, so I figured it would be a lot easier to write it all out.

 I grew up skateboarding, skipping school, and always dreaming of doing something crazy and cool with my life, just like any teenager dreams about.
-My family is not rich, and not always the most supportive of my new crazy ideas, but whose parents are?
+My family is not rich and not always the most supportive of my new crazy ideas, but whose parents are?

 My younger brother (19 years old) and I were having a few drinks in our parent’s hot tub one cold winter night in 2009 in Kelowna, BC, Canada.
-Looking back, I think those cold Canadian winters gave us motivation to get away.
+Looking back, I think those cold Canadian winters gave us the motivation to get away.

 My bro is pretty cool.
 One time we ran away from home when we were 4 and 2 years old, only to be rescued from getting hit by a vehicle by a passing jogger.

-My younger brother has always been there and we make an awesome team.
+My younger brother has always been there, and we make an awesome team.
 This is important because you can’t do this alone.
 You need someone there.
 Trust me.